Jiventim/dotfiles/README.md

 # to only clone the neovim config

 ## Requirement
-### Go to Lazyvim website to download required tools before proceeding
+### Go to Lazyvim website and download the required tools before proceeding
 [Lazyvim.org](https://www.lazyvim.org "visit lazyvim website")

 ### also don't forget to backup your current neovim config (if any)